baruchel/baruchel.github.io/_posts/2018-06-20-python-exceptions-in-lambda.md

 next(iter())
 ~~~

-Catching the exception can be computing everything inside an iterator intended to run over a single value: once converted to a list, the sequence will either be empty or contain one returned value.
+Catching the exception can be achieved by computing everything inside an iterator intended to run over a single value: once converted to a list, the sequence will either be empty or contain one returned value.

 Here is a tail-recursion version of the factorial: